 In accordance with Section 8 of the Trademarks Act, 1999, the Registrar has published an alphabetical index of classification of goods and services on 29.11.2013.

-The Fourth schedule to the Trademark Rules, 2002 lays down the different trademark classes.
-The trademark classes are categorized in accordance with different category goods and services.
+The Fourth Schedule to the Trademark Rules, 2002 lays down the different trademark classes.
+The trademark classes are categorized in accordance with the different category of goods and services.
 The appropriate class needs to be identified before filing a trademark application.
 On the whole, there are 45 trademark classes.
 Of the 45, class 1 to 34 is for goods and class 35 to 45 is for services.

 How to file the relevant Trademark Classes?

 To search for the class under which your product or service falls,

 i) you can browse and search Nice classification, or else